faderskd/faderskd.github.io/_posts/2023-11-29-kafka-transactions.markdown

 props.setProperty("transactional.id", "myProducer");
 ```

-The `transactional.id` is a unique identifier provided by us for a producer, and it has to be the same between producer restarts.
+The `transactional.id` is a unique identifier provided by the client app for a producer,
+and it has to be the same between producer restarts.
 Otherwise, we don't get transactional guarantees.
-Ok, but what it means to be the same ?
+Ok, but what does it mean to be the same?
 In an environment where we have multiple producer instances,
-every transactional id must map to a consistent set of input topic partitions.
+**every `transactional.id` must map to a consistent set of input topic partitions**.
 In our case:
 1. If topic `purchases` has two partitions [1, 2].
-2. And we have two instances of the service consuming from `purchases`, and producing new events to the output `invoices`/`shipments` topics.
+2. If we have two instances of the service consuming from `purchases`, and producing new events to the output `invoices`/`shipments` topics.
-3. One instance is consuming from partition [1] and producing to the both output topics.
+3. If one instance is consuming from partition [1] and producing to both output topics.
-4. Second instance is consuming from partition [2] and producing to both output topics.
+4. If the second instance is consuming from partition [2] and producing to both output topics.
-5. Then instance consuming from partition [1] must have the same transactional id for its producer between restarts.
+5. Then instance consuming from partition [1] must have the same `transactional.id` for its producer between restarts.
-6. The same holds for second instance.
+6. The same holds for the second instance.

 #### Transaction coordinator
 The `transaction coordinator` - is just a usual broker.
-Every broker can be coordinator.
-The coordinator manages transactions for specific producer.
+Every broker can be a coordinator.
+It manages transactions for specific producers.
-Just like the SQL databases keeps the WAL (write ahead log) of the transaction's operations, Kafka has transaction log too.
-It is an internal Kafka
+Just like the SQL databases keep the WAL (write-ahead log) of the transaction's operations, Kafka has a transaction log too.
-topic (`__transaction_state`).
-This topic is divided into 50 partitions.
-This number suggests that if you have less than or equal to
+It is an internal topic - `__transaction_state`.
+This topic is divided into 50 partitions by default.
+The number suggests that
-50 brokers in a cluster, every broker has its own set of partitions.
-If you have more (wow!), increase the number of transaction log partitions.
+if you have less than or equal to 50 brokers in a cluster, every broker has its own set of partitions for which it is a leader.
+If you have more than 50 brokers, increase the number of transaction log partitions so each broker can be assigned
-Transaction log is replicated to the follower replicas for availability in case of coordinator failure.
+a partition and effectively can become a coordinator.
+Transaction log is replicated to the follower replicas for availability
+in case of coordinator failure.

 #### Initialization